adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

 3. Code Signing
       * **Definition:**

-         Digitally signing code provides both data integrity to prove that the code was not modified, and source authentication to identify who was in control of the code at the time it was signed.
-When the recipient verifies the signature, he is assured that the code came from the source that signed it, and that it has not been modified in transit. - [NIST CSWP](https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.01262018.pdf)
+         Digitally signing code provides both data integrity to prove that the code was not modified and source authentication to identify who was in control of the code at the time it was signed.
+When the recipient verifies the signature, he is assured that the code came from the source that signed it and that it has not been modified in transit. - [NIST CSWP](https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.01262018.pdf)

       * Why use it?
         * Eliminates the need for centralized certificate authorities
-        * Future-Proofing Aagainst quantum threats
+        * Future-proofing against quantum threats
         * Strengthens open-source security in decentralized repositories
       * What does it apply to?
-        * Open-Source software and package management
+        * Open-source software and package management
         * Secure P2P networks and decentralized apps
         * Web3 development and metaverse security
       * Pros